 Photo Credit: CD Projekt Red

 Cyberpunk 2077 is out December 10 on PC, PS4, and Xbox One.
-It is also playable on PS5 and Xbox Series S/X thanks to backward compatibility.
+It will be playable on PS5 and Xbox Series S/X through backward compatibility, with a proper next-gen upgrade set for sometime in 2021.